bookofproofs/bookofproofs.github.io/_sources/history/19th-century/spottiswoode.md

 ### Mathematical Profile (Excerpt):
 * A year after William was born Andrew Spottiswoode became member of parliament for Saltash and four years later member of parliament for Colchester.
-* William's mother, Mary Longman, was the daughter of the publisher Thomas Longman.
 * William attended school in Laleham, then went to Eton College, one of the most prestigious schools in England situated on the Thames near London.
 * Certainly this episode proved an advantage to Spottiswoode, who received better teaching in his favourite subject of mathematics in Harrow.
 * From Harrow, Spottiswoode was awarded a Lyon Scholarship to attend Balliol College, Oxford, which he entered in 1842.
-* In 1846 his father had financial problems and Spottiswoode took over the firm of Eyre and Spottiswoode so becoming Queen's Printer.
 * On 2 June 1853 Spottiswoode was elected a fellow of the Royal Society.
-* Spottiswoode married Eliza Taylor Arbuthnot on 27 April 1861.
 * Their son, William Spottiswoode, was born in 1864.
-* He became a partner, and later a director, of his father's publishing firm of Eyre and Spottiswoode.
 * Certainly Spottiswoode was always a keen traveller and he visited a number of countries which were certainly somewhat unusual for the period.
 * In 1861, the year of his marriage, Spottiswoode published On typical mountain ranges: an application of the calculus of probabilities to physical geography, which attempted to use statistical methods to determine whether the mountain ranges of Asia had been formed by one or several causes.
 * Around 1870 there were major changes to the direction of Spottiswoode's research.